 Coach Wade began her coaching career as the New Caney softball coach before moving to be assistant volleyball coach at Conroe High School.
 Coach Wade became the Head Volleyball Coach at Montgomery in 2008 and has coached several players who have played Division 1 Volleyball.
 The Lady Bears advanced to the Regional Tournament twice, advancing to the Regional Finals in 2009.

-Coach Wade is married to the new Woodlands High School swimming coach, Jeremy Wade, whom she met when both were attending Henderson State.
-The Wade’s are the parents of two children, son Jett, six, and daughter Tatum, four.
+Coach Wade is married to the Woodlands High School swimming coach, Jeremy Wade, whom she met when both were attending Henderson State.
+The Wade’s are the parents of two children, son Jett, seven, and daughter Tatum, five.

 Coaches Jeremy Wade (Swimming) and Terri Wade (Volleyball) with their son Jett and daughter Tatum